-- Representing an individual in connection with a Department of Justice investigation into criminal allegations against an individual’s former employer and other executives.
+- Representing an individual in connection with a DOJ investigation into criminal allegations against a former employer and other executives.

-- Representing an aviation-industry company in connection with a Department of Justice investigation into alleged violations of the FCA.
+- Representing an aviation-industry company in connection with a DOJ investigation into alleged violations of the FCA.

-Sarah has an active pro bono practice.
-She has represented parents involved in custody disputes, individuals accused of multiple felonies, and individuals seeking asylum in the U.S. because of persecution based on their gender or sexual orientation.
+Sarah also has an active pro bono practice.
+She represented an individual accused of multiple felonies in Montgomery County, Maryland, and she has also represented parents involved in custody disputes and individuals seeking asylum in the U.S. because of persecution based on their gender or sexual orientation.

-Sarah received her J.D. from Georgetown University, where she represented juveniles in delinquency proceedings in D.C.
+During law school, Sarah represented juveniles in delinquency proceedings in D.C.
 Superior Court with the Juvenile Justice Clinic.
 She also served on the American Criminal Law Review, where she was an editor for the Annual Survey of White Collar Crime section on the Foreign Corrupt Practices Act (FCPA).
-During law school, Sarah interned for the Department of Justice Asset Forfeiture and Money Laundering Section (AFMLS).
-She received her B.A. cum laude from Tufts University in 2010.
+Sarah also interned for the Department of Justice Asset Forfeiture and Money Laundering Section (AFMLS).

 Admitted to practice: District of Columbia, Maryland